Running A Business

 Table of Contents

-Small business pricing can sound deceptively simple, as though it’s one final item on your checklist before your product or service hits the market.
-Don’t fall into this trap.
-Pricing strategy is intrinsically tied to the lifeblood of your business.
-Price products and services wisely, and you’ll set yourself up for sustained success.
-Miss the mark, and every aspect of your business could suffer.
+Small business pricing can sound deceptively simple, as though itā€™s one final item on your checklist before your product or service hits the market.
+Donā€™t fall into this trap.
+Pricing strategy is intrinsically tied to the lifeblood of your business and a crucial component of your overall marketing strategy.
+Price products and services wisely, and youā€™ll set yourself up for sustained success.
+Miss the mark, and every aspect of your business could suffer.Ā

 As with most things in life, good pricing requires balance, which means you should eschew the worn-out mantra that you should always have the lowest price in the market.
-This one-size-beats-all approach has its place but will severely undercut your success in many situations.
+This one-size-beats-all approach has its place, but will severely undercut your success in many situations.

 When you race to the bottom of the pricing scale, you do more than commoditize your product or service.
 You also make yourself susceptible to a pricing war.
-These battles don’t end well for most small businesses, as larger competitors with lower operating costs can beat you almost every time.
+These battles donā€™t end well for most small businesses, as larger competitors with lower operating costs can beat you almost every time.

-To ask a generous price for what you do best, you need to understand the market.
-This strategy is best accomplished through a competitive analysis.
-To get pricing information for your competitors’ products, try using a comparison tool such as PriceGrabber or PriceBlink.
+To get pricing information for your competitorsā€™ products, try using a comparison tool such as PriceGrabber or PriceBlink.
 These tools allow you to see how much products cost from an array of websites and brick-and-mortar stores.
-Once you’ve homed in on how much your competitors are charging, you’ll then need to research how they’re positioning their product.
-Are they going for bargain shoppers or premium shoppers?
-What value-adds do they claim?

-When researching prices for services, go straight to your competitors’ websites to get a better idea of their strategy.
-You can also use Google or other search engines to get a broader idea of the going rate for your services.
+When researching prices for services, go straight to your competitorā€™s websites to get a better idea of their strategy.
+You can also use Google or other search engines to get a broader view of the going rate for your services.
 As with product research, take note of how your competitors position themselves.
 This information will help you identify ways to differentiate yourself.

-All this research you’ll be conducting in your office is critical to successful pricing, but it also puts you at risk of operating in an echo chamber.
-Try as you might, it isn’t easy to put yourself in the shoes of a consumer.
-Objectivity is tough to come by when you’re emotionally attached to and financially invested in your products or services.
+All this research youā€™ll be conducting on the competition is critical to successful pricing, but it also puts you at risk of operating in an echo chamber.
+Try as you might, it isnā€™t easy to put yourself in the shoes of a consumer.
+Objectivity is tough to come by when youā€™re emotionally attached to and financially invested in your products or services.

-To avoid this issue, don’t just try to imagine what it’s like to be a consumer.
+To avoid this issue, donā€™t just try to imagine what itā€™s like to be a consumer.
 Talk to one!
 Start with rapid surveys to your email list with cost-effective services such as SurveyMonkey.
 Then seek more in-depth feedback from a broader audience by partnering with a service like GutCheck.
 Any effort you put into understanding your potential customers will be rewarded.

 One of the most important aspects of your consumer survey is asking how much they would be willing to pay for your offerings.
 This price is called a ceiling price and helps you identify the pricing range you need to work with.
-You’ll often discover that the highest priced product or service currently available on the market doesn’t represent the actual ceiling price.
-Sometimes there is room in the market for a higher price.
-There’s also the chance that the highest-priced option has exceeded the ceiling and placed itself above the will of the people.
-If that’s the case, it will struggle to survive.
+Youā€™ll often discover that the highest-priced product or service currently available on the market doesnā€™t represent the actual ceiling price.

-You’ll also want to ask questions in your survey that uncover what value consumers see in the products or services they currently use.
+Youā€™ll also want to ask questions in your survey that uncover what value consumers see in the products or services they currently use.
 Their feedback will be invaluable when applied to your pricing strategy and can help you position yourself effectively in the market.

 Choosing Your Pricing Strategy

-Armed with data gleaned from your competitive analysis and consumer surveys, you’re ready to choose your strategy.
+Armed with data gleaned from your competitive analysis and consumer surveys, youā€™re ready to choose your strategy.
 Your price will need to be attractive to consumers and also convey the value you offer.
 Achieving this balance requires you to keep a couple of factors in mind:

-• Availability: How easy is it for consumers to find a product or service like yours?
-If the market is already flooded, you’ll likely need to take a long look at the ceiling price and then move below it.
+How easy is it for consumers to find a product or service like yours?
+If the market is already flooded, youā€™ll likely need to take a long look at the ceiling price and then move below it.
 When demand is high, your price can go up accordingly.
-In slower seasons, your price will need to go down to attract less motivated shoppers.
+In slower seasons, your price will need to go down to attract less-motivated shoppers.

-• Cost: In the words of legendary military strategist Sun Tzu, “He who wishes to fight must first count the cost.”
-When going on the offensive with your product or service, heed this advice.
+In the words of legendary military strategist Sun Tzu, ā€œHe who wishes to fight must first count the cost.ā€ When going on the offensive with your product or service, heed this advice.
 Think beyond the obvious costs, as you also need to account for aspects such as storage, shipping materials, order prep, fulfillment, or marketing.
-If you leave these ancillary costs out of the equation, they’ll cut into the profit you’ve envisioned.
+If you leave these ancillary costs out of the equation, theyā€™ll cut into the profit youā€™ve envisioned.

 With all costs considered, you can create a budget for your product or service.
 This approach helps you look beyond the short term and consider how your pricing strategy will play out in the coming years.